A fast transition out of the water saves time, costs next-to-nothing, and makes you look like a total badass

 What you’ll have with you in the water can affect your transition setup.
 Athletes will usually take their watch and gels with them in the water, especially if they have pockets on their kit that make it friendly for the swim.

-A special note for wetsuits: In colder races, a wetsuit has the benefit of allowing you to swim with your bib on or compression sleeves you might have underneath (including your watch and timer chip, which can snag).
+A special note for wetsuits: In colder races, a wetsuit allows you to swim with your bib on or compression sleeves you might have underneath (including your watch and timer chip, which can snag).
 You can save a considerable amount of time by rolling down the top of your wetsuit as soon as you leave the water (as it gets tougher to take them off the drier they get), and applying Vaseline over your legs.

 An incredible amount of race photos taken at the swim exit are of athletes looking at their watch.
 I’m telling you: It’s okay.
 Let the data be a little inaccurate and switch your timer a little down the road.
 Instead, give the camera a big smile.